-If you can't find aji amarillo in your produce section, look for frozen aji peppers, dried peppers (in the spice section) or jarred aji amarillo paste in Peruvian grocery stores or in the Peruvian section of a Latin American grocery.
+If you can't find fresh aji amarillo in your produce section, look for frozen aji peppers, dried peppers (in the spice section) or jarred aji amarillo paste in Peruvian grocery stores or in the Peruvian section of a Latin American grocery.

 The fresh or frozen aji amarillo chilis can replace more traditional chilis in Mexican dishes that call for a spicy chili.

 The dried peppers can be ground up and used as part of a chili powder or spice rub.
 The chili paste can be mixed into rice or sauces for an unexpected flavor.